slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 Code and media are permissionless leverage.
 They’re the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.
 An army of robots is freely available - it’s just packed in data centers for heat and space efficiency.
 Use it."
 -- Naval Ravikant [1974]*

+> *"Asymmetries reward those who see them first.
+They’re invisible rules that control your life.
+Most people never see them.
+But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage."
+-- x@paulskallas*

 Hints: